 Extraction method: Steam distillation of the branches, leaves, and young cones of Cupressus sempervirens.
 Distillation runs approximately 4 hours.
 The resulting oil is a pale yellow to brownish-green liquid.
 Yield is modest and variable by origin: 0.26% (Algerian material) to 1.0% (Cameroonian), with most Mediterranean sources falling between 0.3–0.6%.
 Leaf distillation yields higher α-pinene content; wood distillation produces more cedrol.
 Supercritical CO₂ extraction is sometimes used commercially, completing extraction in roughly 1 hour with yields approximately 34% higher than steam distillation, though the resulting extract has a different olfactory profile — heavier, more resinous, less terpenic.

 Cypress oil operates as a heart-note modifier and structural element.
 Its high α-pinene content (40–50%) provides diffusion and lift, while the cedrol fraction (2–4%) contributes modest base-note persistence — roughly 44 hours of substantivity at full concentration.
 In fougère compositions, it reinforces the aromatic-herbal axis alongside lavender and coumarin.
 In chypre accords, it contributes dry Mediterranean warmth without heaviness.
 In colognes and eaux fraîches, it provides coniferous backbone at low dosage.
 Cypress is a blender and equalizer: it smooths transitions between citrus top notes and woody-ambery bases.
-The α-terpinyl acetate component (5–10%) provides a subtle bergamot-lavender nuance that aids integration.
+The α-terpinyl acetate component (5–10%) provides a subtle bergamot-lavender layered that aids integration.
 Natural allies include lavender, juniper, bergamot, clary sage, and oakmoss.
 No single synthetic replicates cypress oil's full profile.
 However, α-pinene (synthetic), δ-3-carene, and cedrol isolate can approximate its skeleton.
-Dihydromyrcenol extends the fresh-woody facet.
+Dihydromyrcenol extends the fresh-woody quality.
 Iso E Super can amplify the woody-ambery dry-down.
 Première Peau uses sustainable cypress oil from France in Nuit Élastique (/products/nuit-elastique-jasmine-night-perfume), where it provides arid, vertical structure against the jasmine absolute.